Jacquelyn Avery, Ph.D. Neuropsychology Services, Myelomeningocele Clinic, developmental outcome clinics (Neonatology, Cardiology)

 - Neurocognitive Rotation includes Pediatric Neuropsychology, Neurodevelopmental Disorder Clinic, and Concussion Clinic.
 Pediatric Neuropsychology (Track 2) interns starts here.

 - Therapy: 12 months, totaling at least 100 contact hours of therapy by the end of the internship.
 Three to four therapy supervisors.
 Four to six cases per week.
 Therapy often includes inpatients as well as outpatients.

 - Inpatient Pediatric Consultation: 12 months, up to two consults per week.

-- Weekly Didactic Seminars: Pediatric Psychology, Pediatric Neuropsychology, Pediatric Grand Rounds
+- Weekly Didactic Seminars: Pediatric Psychology, Pediatric Neuropsychology, Pediatric Grand Rounds (when applicable)

 - Supervision: At least two to three hours per week individual and three hours per week of group supervision.
 All supervision is face-to-face.

 - Monthly Conferences: Psychiatry/Psychology Case Conference (including intern case presentations), Pediatric Psychology Journal Club